 How does Rocket Mortgage calculate your loan amount?

-Once you input all your information, it asks how much of your verified assets you’re willing to use for the home purchase to determine the max loan amount.
+Once you input all your information, it asks how much of your verified assets (from your bank account) you’re willing to use for the home purchase to determine the max loan amount.
 This can be adjusted up or down depending on how much you want to borrow.

 Is Rocket Mortgage safe?